Contrastive Cross-domain Recommendation in Matching: Abstract

 \section{Abstract}

 Cross-domain recommendation (CDR) aims to provide better recommendation results in the target domain with the help of the source domain, which is widely used and explored in real-world systems.
 However, CDR in the matching (i.e., candidate generation) module struggles with the data sparsity and popularity bias issues in both representation learning and knowledge transfer.
 In this work, we propose a novel Contrastive Cross-Domain Recommendation (CCDR) framework for CDR in matching.
 Specifically, we build a huge diversified preference network to capture multiple information reflecting user diverse interests, and design an intra-domain contrastive learning (intra-CL) and three inter-domain contrastive learning (inter-CL) tasks for better representation learning and knowledge transfer.
 The intra-CL enables more effective and balanced training inside the target domain via a graph augmentation, while the inter-CL builds different types of cross-domain interactions from user, taxonomy, and neighbor aspects.
 In experiments, CCDR achieves significant improvements on both offline and online evaluations in a real-world system.
-Currently, we have deployed CCDR on a well-known recommendation system, affecting millions of users.
-The source code will be released in the future.
+Currently, we have deployed our CCDR on WeChat Top Stories, affecting plenty of users.
+The source code is in \url{https://github.com/lqfarmer/CCDR}.

 \ccsdesc[500]{Information systems~Recommender systems}